s13n/cwASIO/README.md

 subsequent `init()` call would use the stored name to distinguish between different hardware devices, and to locate any further information specific to the hardware device in the registry.
-If no `future()` call was made before calling `init()`, no name is known, and the driver has to make an intelligent choice by itself.
+If no `future()` call was made before calling `init()`, no name is known, and the driver has to use a default name.

 Calling `future()` with the new selector `kcwASIOsetInstanceName` will be answered with `ASE_InvalidParameter` by a driver that offers no multiinstance